 6. Sparkling Wine

-Hooch, white lightening — Moonshine has taken a list of names throughout the years to protect its brewers.
+Hooch, white lightning — Moonshine has taken a list of names throughout the years to protect its brewers.
 The history of moonshine is extensive, and today, brewers are reviving the once illicit spirit.
 Serve this apple pie moonshine cocktail from The Little Epicurean with a history lesson.